David King (footballer, born 1972)

 David King (born 7 March 1972) is a former Australian rules footballer who played for the North Melbourne Football Club in the Australian Football League (AFL).
+After his playing career, he became a radio and television football commentator.

+Football career

 He debuted for the Kangaroos in 1994 after being recruited from Port Melbourne Football Club at the age of 22.
 He went on to play 241 games and kicked 145 goals, winning premierships in 1996 and 1999.